COALAIP/specs/ascribe-features/Readme.md

     - Actions: save and cancel
     - Upon typing a new line, textarea expands to show all text
 - SPOOL details: Artwork ID, Hash of Artwork, Owned by SPOOL address
+    - Links to a blockchain explorer
 - Loan History
     - Shows when edition loaned under a contract (contract link provided)
+- Hiding / disabling of features based on user role and permissions

 ## Edition page specifics